Collaboration and Partners

 Flexible Energy Denmark (FED)

-In FED, FlexShape and our 23 partners across 4 universities and the Danish energy system operators will further develop and utilize the latest digital technologies to reduce climate impact and create greater security of supply in the electricity grid, with less investments.
+In FED, FlexShape and our 23 partners across 4 universities and Danish energy system operators will further develop and utilize the latest digital technologies to reduce climate impact and create greater security of supply in the electricity grid, with less investments.
 The FED goal is to make Danish electricity consumption flexible so that it will be possible to utilize surplus electricity from wind turbines and solar cells.
 In FED, FlexShape will work with living labs and data lakes and make data-intelligent couplings of energy systems.
 The idea is to store the power virtually for example through the district heating network.
 The Innovation Fund Denmark supports FED with DKK 30 million.
 More details

 - 28 participants from universities, utilities, companies and municipalities